 - The Non-3GPP requirements defined in TS 23.501 and procedure defined in TS 23.502 clause 4.12 are not applicable to the 5G-RG connected via NG RAN.

+NOTE 1: The FWA does not apply to the FN-RG since the RG shall support NG RAN features (e.g. NG RRC, 5GC NAS, etc) which are not supported by FN-RG by definition.

 The solution does not identify any additional modifications a part replacing UE with 5G-RG required in the following specification:

 - Registration Management specification defined in TS 23.501 clause 5.3.2.2